kardianos/govendor/README.md

 	remove
 		remove one or more packages from the internal folder and re-write packages to vendor paths.

+	migrate
+		change from a one schema to use the vendor folder.

 Expanding "..."
 	A package import path may be expanded to other paths that